To heal from insecure attachment as an adult takes time, tenderness, and tenacity.

 If your sleep is disrupted, monitor yourself.
 When do you sleep?
 How long for?
 Is there a pattern to what affects it?

-Let yourself rest – avoid propping yourself up on caffeine, sugar, or other substances.
+Let yourself rest – avoid propping yourself up on caffeine, sugar, other substances, or overwork.

 4. Learn to meditate